Skip to main content.

 Assessments for Career Exploration

 In addition to career advising meetings, CDO offers assessment tools that can help Bard students learn more about their interests, values, and personalities to make informed decisions about academic and career choices.
-CDO advisers work closely with students to inform them about the available assessments, how they can assist in their self discovery, and to interpret assessment outcomes while building an action plan for next steps.
+CDO advisers work closely with students to inform them about the available assessments, discuss how they can assist in students' self-discovery, and help interpret assessment outcomes while building an action plan for next steps.
 Students interested in these services should contact CDO for more information.
-We offer the Focus 2 Career Assessment.
-Students can contact CDO to complete an assessment.

 Recruitment Opportunities